faithvoid/Pastel97/README.md

 # Pastel97
-A series of pastel Redmond97-based themes for XFCE4.
+A series of Redmond97-based themes for XFCE4.

 ## Pastel97-Dracula
 A theme based off of the Dracula colour palette.